steipete/steipete.com/_posts/2020-10-18-curating-your-twitter-timeline.md

 ## Disabling Retweets

-Some people retweet a lot of content that I don’t find particularly interesting, so I disable retweets on their account.
+Some people retweet a lot of content that I don’t find particularly interesting, so I disable retweets on their account from showing up on my timeline.
 I do this probably for 5–10 percent of the accounts I follow, and I know some people who have that on for 100 percent of the accounts they follow.

 This also implies changes in Twitter behavior: If you want to be sure someone sees content, use a quote tweet.
-But don’t use that too often, as [it can be annoying in itself](https://twitter.com/NeoNacho/status/1313595333159469056).
+But don’t use that too often, as [it can be annoying](https://twitter.com/NeoNacho/status/1313595333159469056).

 Before disabling retweets completely, consider using mute to just filter out content that’s not interesting to you.